benmiroglio/pymatch/README.md

 ### Assess Matches

 We must now determine if our data is "balanced" across our covariates.
-Can we detect any statistical differences between the covariates of our matched test and control groups? `Matcher` is configured to treat discrete and continuous variables separately in this assessment.
+Can we detect any statistical differences between the covariates of our matched test and control groups? `Matcher` is configured to treat categorical and continuous variables separately in this assessment.

-___Discrete___
+___categorical___

-For discrete variables, we look at plots comparing the proportional differences between test and control before and after matching.
+For categorical variables, we look at plots comparing the proportional differences between test and control before and after matching.

 For example, the first plot shows: